 HEARING IMPAIRMENT means impairment in hearing, whether permanent or fluctuating, that adversely affects the child's educational performance but that is not included under the definition of deafness in this section.

 VISUAL IMPAIRMENT including blindness means impairment in vision that, even with correction, adversely affects a student's educational performance.
 The term includes both partial sight and blindness.

 DEAFNESS means a hearing impairment that is so severe that the student is impaired in processing linguistic information through hearing, with or without amplification, that adversely affects a student’s educational performance.

 DEAF-BLINDNESS means concomitant hearing and visual impairments, the combination of which causes such severe communication and other developmental and educational needs that they cannot be accommodated in special education programs solely for students with deafness or students with blindness.

-EMOTIONAL DISTURBANCE means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a student’s educational performance:
+EMOTIONAL DISABILITY means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a student’s educational performance:

 - An inability to learn that cannot be explained by intellectual, sensory, or health factors.

 - An inability to build or maintain satisfactory interpersonal relationships with peers and teachers;

 - Inappropriate types of behavior or feelings under normal circumstances;